 This FTCC course introduces the installation and troubleshooting aspects of personal computer software.
-Emphasis is placed on initial installation and optimization of system software, commercial programs, system configuration files, and device drivers.
-Upon completion, students should be able to install, upgrade, uninstall, optimize, and troubleshoot personal computer software.
+Emphasis is placed on initial installation and optimization of system software, commercial

-PYTHON PROGRAMMING I
+PYTHON PROGRAMMING I Prerequisite: None

 This course is designed to introduce Python as a beginning course (not intended for experienced programmers).
 Students will learn and practice coding in an online environment that requires only a modern web browser and Internet connection.
 No special software is required to complete this course.
 The course includes video content, practice labs, and coding projects.
 Mathematics standards are reinforced.